Eurobodalla Local Housing Strategy

 Council has committed to improving housing in Eurobodalla.

-• A Local Housing Strategy will help Council meet the action in the Local Strategic Planning Statement to encourage greater housing diversity and affordability.
+• A Housing Strategy will help Council meet the action in the Local Strategic Planning Statement to encourage greater housing diversity and affordability.

 • Council’s Community Strategic Plan includes working in partnership to encourage and facilitate greater housing diversity and affordability.